pagand/e2etransfuser/README.md

 ./download_data.sh
 ```

-You can also download from our [HuggingFace dataset](https://huggingface.co/datasets/mmahdavi/carla_1.8m/tree/main)
+The data with camera mounted at 1.8 m, can be download from [HuggingFace dataset](https://huggingface.co/datasets/mmahdavi/carla_1.8m/tree/main).

 ### Dataset Augmentation